CHILDREN DEVELOPMENT MILESTONES

 - Resists getting dressed, sleeping, and going to the bathroom

 Also, if you notice your child resisting or struggling with doing things that they were once able to do, tell your child’s doctor.
-This can be a sign of a developmental disorder.
-If your child does have developmental delay, there are many treatments available to help your child.
+This can be a sign of a developmental Milestones disorder.
+If your child does have a developmental delay, there are many treatments available to help your child.